-The M4 is a hotbed of hi-tech parts, but it's all been tried and tested by BMW.
-It's also packed with cutting edge safety kit
+The BMW M4 Competition is a hotbed of tried and tested hi-tech parts, and it's also packed with cutting edge safety kit

 The BMW M4 shares a lot of its electrical systems and basic chassis components with the BMW 3 Series and 4 Series while adding a host of bespoke parts and electronics, too.
 But while many of the M4’s underpinnings are unique, the car is also partly hand-built by BMW's M Division, which should mean a better quality of finish than a standard production line 4 Series.

 BMW’s standard 3 Series has finished well in past Driver Power owner surveys, although the company as a whole consistently finishes in the lower half of the manufacturer ranking, although the same can be said for Audi and Mercedes.

 Standard safety kit isn’t in short supply, with all models featuring six airbags, lots of electronic safety nets and uprated brakes.
 You can also add a head-up display (around £850) and lane keep assist (£400).